 Drone racing experts are especially good at FPV free flight.
 It is worth mentioning that it is necessary to have customized builds for your multirotors for drone racing.
 It is near impossible to drone race with regular mainstream multirotors that is typically used for filming.

 Specifics on drone racing and things related to it deserve a standalone post on its own.

-If you liked this article, please share it with the social icons on this page!
+If you liked this article on how to fly a quadcopter drone, please share it with the social icons on this page!
 This will not only help others but also help grow our community.
 If you want more content like this, follow us on social media as well!